 1. The best and most successful way of coping with drought is to use drought-tolerant plants.
-The following characteristics are good indicators that a plant is able to grow and thrive in droughty conditions:
+The following characteristics are indicators that a plant is able to grow and thrive in droughty conditions:

 a) Plants with thick or waxy leaves, or those which have leaf hairs which makes them look grey, or those which have silvery leaves – these reduce evaporation through the leaves eg. Sedum, Phlomis, Convolvulus cneorum.